Factory vs. Artisan Tobacco Pipes

-It is worth noting, before we begin, that what we're really talking about here is the differences between Artisan and mass-produced pipes.
+It is worth noting, before we begin, that what we're really talking about here is the differences between artisan and mass-produced pipes.
 Nearly all tobacco pipes are "handmade" to a certain degree.
-Drilling, fitting and finishing are almost universally done by skilled human hands, even in companies like Peterson and Savinelli where the block is cut mechanically.
+Drilling, fitting, and finishing are almost universally done by skilled human hands, even if the block gets cut mechanically, such as in companies like Peterson and Savinelli, two pipe companies that produce hundreds of pipes daily.

-The distinction leads to much confusion.
-Pipes can be labeled factory, handmade, semi-handmade or artisan and the distinction isn't regulated in any significant way.
+The distinction can lead to a lot of confusion.
+Pipes can be labeled factory, handmade, semi-handmade, or artisan, and the difference isn't regulated in any significant way.
 Generally, a truly Artisan pipe means that it is entirely handmade with great skill and care.
-The difference could be compared to buying an original piece of art or a print.
+It would not be wrong to compare the difference to buying an original piece of art or a print.
 The print will never be as nuanced as the original, but that doesn't mean it isn't an accurate portrayal that will bring you joy.

 Advantages of an Artisan Pipe

 Artisan tobacco pipes are generally, as the name suggests, small works of highly-individualized art.
-Aesthetically, these pipes are generally superior to factory-made pipes.
-After all, the carver is only limited by his or her imagination.
+Aesthetically, these pipes are usually superior to factory-made pipes.
+After all, when coming up with a design for an artisan smoking pipe, the carver is only limited by his or her imagination.

-High drama smoking pipes are drilled, shaped and finished with the careful eyes and hands of an artist who has spent years perfecting the craft.
-Since these pipes are expression of the artists history and vision, they typically reflect that in their one-of-a-kind prices.
+Artisan smoking pipes are drilled, shaped, and finished with the careful eyes and hands of an artist who has spent years perfecting the craft.
+These pipe makers have apprenticed under masters, learning the ins and outs of tobacco pipes from those willing to teach.
+Since these pipes are an expression of the artists' history and vision, they typically reflect that in their one-of-a-kind prices.
 Expect to pay anywhere from $300 to over $5,000 for one of these special pipes.